 …to wake up and feel comforted: BLUEBERRY PANCAKES

 There’s something wonderful about waking up and starting the day with a fresh batch of blueberry pancakes.
 However, unlike the Bisquik ones used to make as a kid, these short stacks are fiber-packed.
 They have almost four times the fiber of traditional blueberry pancakes, and less than half the calories!
 And if the idea of cooking makes you feel uneasy, take solace in the fact that these light, berry-filled silver dollar hotcakes are extraordinarily easy to make—the entire recipe requires only five ingredients!

 … to soothe your soul… and your cold: GRANDMA CLAIRE’S CHICKEN SOUP

-Chicken Soup for the Soul was a bestselling series for a reason; it resonates!
 Chicken soup is the go-to homeopathic cure-all for almost every malady, according to almost everyone’s Grandma.
 So whether you’ve got a case of the sniffles, a rumbling tummy, just hungry or in need of comfort, it’s chicken soup to the rescue!
 This version is loaded up with vegetables so it’s rich in antioxidants, and provides some fiber too.